Eminem – Till I Collapse (Lyrics Review and Song Meaning)

 In the third verse of “Till I Collapse,” Eminem takes the song up a notch by gloating about his rap supremacy during the 2000s.
 Eminem has never backed down from a battle.
 In fact, he has ended some lucrative rap careers of artists who have had the falsified wits to go against him.
 So even though, Eminem might not be winning at every award ceremony, he knows that he is one of the best MCs to have run the show, and this feeling will keep him motivated till the end.

 The most interesting fact about “Till I Collapse” is that the song is not mere words and rhyme.
 Eminem has lived his life true to these lyrics.
-At the face of many challenges and battles and struggles in his life, he has never backed down.
-He overcame the memories of his gruesome childhood, broken relationship with his mother, wife and even children, drug addiction and being hated by a larger population around the world.
+In the face of many challenges and battles and struggles in his life, he has never backed down.
+He overcame the memories of his gruesome childhood, broken relationship with his mother, wife, and even children, drug addiction, and being hated by a larger population around the world.

 Let us hear what you think about “Till I Collapse” by Eminem and Nate Dogg.
 Can you relate?
 Drop a comment below.